 In one word, VENUSTAS.
 To be precise, ‘beauty, grace, elegance and charm’.
-The Latin term succinctly conveys these ideals which have been particularly sought-after and coveted by women throughout history, and gives its name to the rich exhibition which will open to the public in the Large Palaestra (eastern portico) of the excavations of Pompeii, from the 31st July 2020 until the 31st July 2021.
+The Latin term succinctly conveys these ideals which have been particularly sought-after and coveted by women throughout history, and gives its name to the rich exhibition which will open to the public in the Large Palaestra (eastern portico) of the excavations of Pompeii, from the 31st July 2020 until the 30 th September 2021.

 Entrance to the exhibition from the portico of Moregine.
 Access to the exhibition is also guaranteed to people with walking difficulties.